 To be aware of the information, is not the same as being able to empathize with it.
 In order to enable people to experience the world through the eyes of a colleague suffering autism, the creators of this experience use several techniques stemming from visual and acoustic stimuli to simulate the feeling.
 This goes a long way to convey how employees can ensure that they are creating a friendly environment for all.

 From a story-boarding perspective, this experience by GMetri - the Virtual Reality Company includes several situations throughout the day, like an interaction in the manager’s office, respecting personal space in the lobby, or a crowded elevator, and the need for order in their workstation.
 It takes the viewer through the challenges a person with autism can face in addition to the tips to address them as well-meaning colleagues.

 Benefits: The Human impact and the effect on the Bottomline

 Large organisations with revenues of $43 billion dollars are tracking their performance in disability inclusion through Disability Equality Index.
-For any tangible change to be observed on the index, a company wide drive that addresses thousands of employees effectively must be instituted.
+For any tangible change to be observed on the index, a company wide drive that addresses thousands of employees effectively must be instituted with employee training.
 Not only is it the more humane thing to do, direct benefits to profitability and value creation have been observed.